-In the last two weeks we have looked at how to handle temptation, keep a right perspective and how to persevere through trial.
+In the last two weeks, we have looked at how to handle temptation, keep the right perspective, and how to persevere through trial.
 This week we will look at a major key in all of those areas, giving attention to the instruction of Scripture.
 Making Bible reading a priority in life, but not just reading, but following its instruction.
 The Word gives us life at salvation.
-Psalms says, the law of the Lord is perfect reviving the soul, it also says the word is a lamp unto our feet and a light unto our path.
+Psalms says the law of the Lord is perfect reviving the soul, it also says the word is a lamp unto our feet and a light unto our path.
 The Bible also guides us through life.

 Before we get into this weeks portion of James, let’s lay a foundation from the book of Joshua.
-Joshua 1:8 NKJV “This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
-For then you will make your way prosperous, and then you will have good success.”
-If we want to be successful in life, if we are going to overcome temptation, persevere through trial, and keep a right outlook on life, we must give attention to what the Bible says.
+Joshua 1:8 AMP “This Book of the Law shall not depart from your mouth, but you shall read [and meditate on] it day and night, so that you may be careful to do [everything] in accordance with all that is written in it; for then you will make your way prosperous, and then you will be successful.”
+If we want to be successful in life, if we are going to overcome temptation, persevere through trial, and keep the right outlook on life, we must give attention to what the Bible says.

-James 1:21-25 NKJV “Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
-But be doers of the word, and not hearers only, deceiving yourselves.
-For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was.
-But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does.”
+James 1:21-25 TLV “So put away all moral filth and excess of evil and receive with humility the implanted word, which is able to save your souls.
+22 But be doers of the word, and not hearers only, deluding yourselves.
+23 For if anyone is a hearer of the word and not a doer, he is like a man who looks at his natural face in a mirror— 24 for once he looks at himself and goes away, he immediately forgets what sort of person he was.
+25 But the one who looks intently into the perfect Torah, the Torah that gives freedom, and continues in it, not becoming a hearer who forgets but a doer who acts—he shall be blessed in what he does.”

-Proverbs 4:20-27 NKJV “My son, give attention to my words; Incline your ear to my sayings.
-Do not let them depart from your eyes; Keep them in the midst of your heart; For they are life to those who find them, And health to all their flesh.
-Keep your heart with all diligence, For out of it spring the issues of life.
-Put away from you a deceitful mouth, And put perverse lips far from you.
-Let your eyes look straight ahead, And your eyelids look right before you.
-Ponder the path of your feet, and let all your ways be established.
-Do not turn to the right or the left; Remove your foot from evil.”
+Proverbs 4:20-27 TLV “My son, pay attention to my words— incline your ear to my sayings.
+21 Do not let them out of your sight, keep them within your heart.
+22 For they are life to those who find them and health to their whole body.
+23 Guard your heart diligently, for from it flow the springs of life.
+24 Put away perversity from your mouth, and keep devious lips far from you.
+25 Let your eyes look directly ahead, and fix your gaze straight in front of you.
+26 Clear a level path for your feet, so all your ways will be firm.
+27 Do not turn to the right or to the left.
+Divert your foot from evil.”

-Jesus addressed this issue in Matthew 7:24-27 NKJV “Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock.
-“But everyone who hears these sayings of Mine, and does not do them, will be like a foolish man who built his house on the sand: and the rain descended, the floods came, and the winds blew and beat on that house; and it fell.
-And great was its fall.”
+Jesus addressed this issue in Matthew 7:24-27 TLV ““Therefore everyone who hears these words of Mine and does them will be like a wise man who built his house on the rock.
+25 And the rain fell, and the floods came, and the winds blew and beat against that house; and yet it did not fall, for its foundation had been built on the rock.
+26 Everyone who hears these words of Mine and does not act on them will be like a foolish man who built his house on the sand.
+27 And the rain fell, and the floods came, and the winds blew and beat against that house; and it fell—and great was its fall.”

 What do these good works look like?
-We bridle our tongue, we don’t speak ill of people, situations, or God.
-We visit the orphan and the widow, and keep ourselves unspotted from the world.
-When we give attention to the Word we will overcome temptation, persevere through trial and we will live out pure religion.
+We bridle our tongue, and we don’t speak ill of people, situations, or God.
+We visit the orphan and the widow and keep ourselves unspotted from the world.
+When we give attention to the Word, we will overcome temptation, persevere through trial, and we will live out pure religion.
 This is what we are called to as believers.
 I want to close by reminding us of the three questions posed at the beginning; do you love the Word, do you spend time in the Word, do you obey the Word?
 The only way we will live a victorious Christian life is by giving attention to the Word of God.
-As James said receive the implanted Word and it will produce in your life.
+As James said, receive the implanted Word, and it will produce in your life.

 A profession of faith with no fruit that follows is not genuine.
 That is why Jesus said many will come to Me in that day and say Lord, Lord but He will respond, depart from Me, I don’t know you, you who practice lawlessness.
 Don’t be counted among that many, make your calling and election sure, and follow Jesus in love and obedience.